tomkearsley/Velo/README.md

 3. Discover highly rated routes and points of interest

 #####As an Analyst:
-1. View raw anonymized cyclist data en masse
+1. View raw anonymous cyclist data en masse
 2. Graph cyclist data
 3. Export cyclist data to .csv for further analysis outside of Vélo